-Instead of using the default Total the base can be forced to be some predefined value.
-A predefined base can be added for the whole axis or different predefined bases can be used for each element in the axis.
-If they exist Infotools Harmoni will always use the predefined base when calculating percentages.
+An applied base can be added for the whole axis or different applied bases can be used for each element in the axis.

 - Applying a base to an axis applies the same base to all elements.